 We didn’t stop there.
 Our destination was still another 4 miles away.
 From the top of Lion’s Head, we made a quick descent down a very steep and rocky path and then the trail gradually flattened out.
 The trail gave us a pretty smooth hike for several more miles.
 We passed by 3 different campsites along the way to Bear Mountain, two of which had natural sources of water.

 We kept seeing postings that warned us of recent black bear sightings, so my friend Amber was getting a little nervous.
 It was every man (and woman) for themselves if we were ever to get attacked.
 Amber had the shortest legs, so she’d probably be the first to go.

-By the time we reached the bottom of Bear Mountain we had successfully completed 4.5 miles without any bear sightings.
+By the time we reached the bottom of Bear Mountain, we had successfully completed 4.5 miles without any bear sightings.
 We were in good shape.
 The hike hadn’t been as bad as we thought it would be.
 The climb up the top finally gave us some strenuous hiking, although it wasn’t half as bad as I had expected.
-As you climb upwards the trees gradually disappear and there’s only small bushes and other plants covering the landscape.
+As you climb upwards the trees gradually disappear and there are only small bushes and other plants covering the landscape.
 We had some incredible views as we climbed up towards the top.
-We were able to look back behind us and see where we had began, and off to our left we could see the Taconic Mountains in New York and the hills of Connecticut to our right.
+We were able to look back behind us and see where we had begun, and off to our left, we could see the Taconic Mountains in New York and the hills of Connecticut to our right.

-At the top there is an eight foot tall pyramid made of large stones that was built in 1885.
+At the top, there is an eight-foot-tall pyramid made of large stones that were built in 1885.
 I tried reading the stone plaque at the base of it to find out who had put it there, but it was very difficult to read.
-We hung out on the top for about a half hour to catch our breath and to take in the views, and made a few phone calls to brag to our friends that we were the highest three people in the state at the moment.
+We hung out on the top for about a half hour to catch our breath and to take in the views and made a few phone calls to brag to our friends that we were the highest three people in the state at the moment.

 The Appalachian Trail